 With regular 'Go Canoe' 'Come and Try it' taster opportunities the club more than welcomes greater participation and interest in its activities to that extent taster sessions are frequently run against demand.
 If you require any more information or wish to arrange a Taster session then please feel free to get in contact with us at 07570 526 947.

 As a visitor to our Website, you may wonder why our Canoe Club has such a strange name.
 The story goes as follows.
 Once upon a time, before there was a canoe club in Liverpool, a small group of Merseyside canoeing enthusiasts used to organise weekend trips to go paddling on rivers or the sea.
 One of their regular canoeing venues was the Novice/Division 4 Slalom on the River Eden at Carlisle.
 Their accommodation for the weekend was at a caravan site at Allonby which is a village on the Cumbrian coastline.

 As you may know, slalom competitions were normally divided into a team event run on Saturday, and an individual competition run on Sunday.
 Teams consisted of three people and they were asked to submit a team name for the start list.
 Our intrepid trio chose the name "Friends of Allonby".

-From these small beginnings the Club had grown to over 270 members during the 2010 Membership Year.
+From these small beginnings, the Club had grown to over 270 members of late.